 Cultural historian and historical consultant Katy Layton-Jones grew up in South Manchester.
 Originally an art historian, she received her B.A. in fine art and art history from Goldsmiths, University of London.
 As a postgraduate, she changed both subject and institution and completed an M.Phil. in eighteenth-century history at the University of Cambridge.
 She remained at Cambridge for her Ph.D., which focused on popular images of British towns in the eighteenth and nineteenth centuries.
-Katy is an Elected Fellow of the Royal Historical Society and a Senior Fellow of the Higher Education Academy.
+Katy is a Fellow of the Royal Historical Society and a Senior Fellow of the Higher Education Academy.

 In 2006, Katy moved to the University of Liverpool where she was engaged on the Liverpool Parks and Open Spaces research project, co-funded and supported by the ESRC, English Heritage, and Liverpool City Council.
 Her first book, Places of Health and Amusement was published by English Heritage in 2008.
 Her monograph, Beyond the Metropolis: the image of urban Britain 1780 – 1880 was published by Manchester University Press in 2016.

 Katy is based in the School of History at the Open University and holds a fellowship at the Centre for Urban History, University of Leicester.
 Katy has taught subjects ranging from the history of London to Worlds’ Fairs to urban theory and conservation, art history, and the birth of consumer society.
 She is a member of the International Advisory Board for Urban History, published by Cambridge University Press and the Editorial Board of Midland History published by Taylor and Francis.
 Between 2015 and 2017 she served on the advisory panel for the AHRC-funded The Future Prospects of Urban Parks research project at the University of Leeds and is now a Board Advisor for The Parks Alliance.